rosalindsolution/xguox.github.com/source/_posts/2012-02-27-rails-dot-note.markdown

 Could not find a JavaScript runtime.
 See https://github.com/sstephenson/execjs for a list of available runtimes.
 {% endcodeblock %}
 {% codeblock %}Solution--
-Just install execjs and the rubyracer in your gemfile and run bundle after. gem 'execjs' gem 'therubyracer'
+Just install execjs and the Rubyracer in your gemfile and run bundle after. gem 'execjs' gem 'theRubyracer'
 {% endcodeblock %}

 *